ropensci/cffr/README.md

 **GitHub Actions**.
 Use `cff_gha_update()` to install a GitHub Action that updates your `CITATION.cff` file in the following cases:

-- When you publish a new release of the package on your GitHub repository.
+- When you publish a new release of the package on GitHub.
 - Each time you modify your `DESCRIPTION` or `inst/CITATION` files.
 - The action can also be run manually.